kubukoz/blog/mdoc/asking-better-questions.md

 ## Be kind

 This goes without saying: in a public forum, you're just a stranger on the Internet asking people to spend their time (a scarce resource) on _your needs_.
 It doesn't mean you shouldn't ask your question, of course - **that's what these places are for**!
-Just be mindful of your tone and phrasing to make sure it doesn't come off as demanding.
+Just be mindful of your tone and phrasing to make sure it doesn't come off as demanding or entitled.

 Respect the time and effort of people who offer to help you: even if it's part of their job, you owe it to them not to abuse their good intentions.